ecabanas/joaquin-webapp/README.md

-# Joaquin - Shared List App
+# Aisle Together - Shared List App

 This is a Next.js application built with Firebase Studio that functions as a collaborative list manager.
 It allows users to manage a shared list, track purchase history, and analyze receipts using generative AI.